richardcom/tp/docs/DeveloperGuide.md

 ### Deleting a book

-1. Deleting a book while all books are being shown using `delete`
+1. Deleting a book using `delete`

    1. Prerequisites: List all books using the `list` command.
 Multiple books in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
+      Expected: First book is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No book is deleted.
 Error details shown in the status message.
 Status bar remains the same.